 9. "Bleached" Pine Cones

 Why we love this craft: We’re all about multifunctional decor, and the minimalist, Scandinavian vibes of these pine cones fit fall, holiday, and winter themes.
-The best part is no bleach is invloved.
-You’ll need pine cones, white acrylic or craft paint, a bucket of water, and wax paper.
+The best part is no bleach is involved.

 10. Junk-O'-Lanterns